-If you have slipped, tripped, fallen or otherwise injured yourself in a public place you may have a claim.
+If you have slipped, tripped, fallen or otherwise injured yourself in a public place you may have a claim for compensation.
 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances of the accident with us.
-We offer free first interviews for this area of practice so, if you don’t have a claim, there may be no fee for the first interview.

-What will we do if you have a claim?
+What willl we do if you have a claim?

 If you have a claim then we will handle all negotiations with the responsible party (or their insurance company).
 We will get medical reports from doctors relating to your injuries and, often, reports about the accident scene.
 Throughout your claim we will liase with you, the responsible party and the doctors to gather enough information to accurately assess your compensation.